asabd0001/endpoint-availability-monitor/README.md

 ISSUES FIXED:

     - Default method GET was not set in the code causing None method.
+    - Request timeout was not set to 500 ms.
-    - Response elapsed time was not measured or checked against 500 ms
+    - Response elapsed time was not measured or checked against 500 ms.
+    - Request body was not converted to string JSON
+    - Improper domain name extraction, it is better to use urlparse
+    - The check cycles to be 15 seconds regardless of endpoints needed a change as the response delay wasn't taken into account